Blog

 • Nondiscrimination and Additional Eligibility Criteria

 As always, we are happy to assist you with any aspect of the government’s relief assistance provided for under the CARES Act, including the PPP and EIDL programs.
-Please contact Michael Cashton at [email protected] or (401) 744-9647 or visit our website’s Contact Us page.
+Please Contact Us.

 Subscribe to Our Blog